fosspost/notes.fosspost.org/multimedia/ffmpeg.md

 ### Description

 If you try to use **ffmpeg** to record GIF images on your system, you will notice that the file size of the GIF images is huge.
 Maybe tens or hundreds of megabytes.
-While normally it should be just few kilobytes.
+While normally it should be just few hundreds kilobytes.

 ### Solution